steelbrain/pundle/docs/technical/components.md

 Another important thing to note is that all callback methods receive the user-config merged with default config as their first parameter.
 The given config object is cloned for every invocation so you cannot use it to store state of your component.

-All components regardless of their types have atleast two lifecycle methods, `activate()` and `dispose()`.
+All components regardless of their types have at least two lifecycle methods, `activate()` and `dispose()`.
 They are invoked when a component is added to Pundle and when Pundle is disposed or the component is removed respectively.

 The return value of `create*` methods has these properties in addition to the given lifecycle methods.